public-tech/public-interactive-article-framwework/README.md

 ## Introduction

-This is a template repository for building interavtive and engageing articles for modile, tablet and web.
+This is a template repository for building interactive and engaging articles for mobile, tablet and web.

-## Article outline
+## Article Outline

 A plain text version of the article goes here